 • Expand market position and worldwide presence: Fresenius seeks to ensure and expand its long-term position as a leading international provider of products and services in the health care industry.
-To this end, and to geographically expand our business, we plan to grow organically as well as through selective small and medium-sized acquisitions, complementing our existing portfolio.
+To this end, and to geographically expand our business, we plan to grow organically as well as through selective small to medium-sized acquisitions, complementing our existing portfolio.
 We focus on markets with strong growth rates.
-Fresenius Kabi, for example, has strengthened its IV business through an acquisition in Brazil.

 Fresenius Medical Care is the worldwide leader in dialysis, with a strong market position in the United States.
-Future opportunities in dialysis will arise from further international expansion in dialysis care and products and in renal pharmaceuticals, as well as the expansion in the field of Care Coordination.
+Future opportunities in dialysis will arise from further international expansion in dialysis care and products, as well as the expansion in the field of Care Coordination.
 In this area, Fresenius Medical Care offers additional services for dialysis patients.
-These include, e.g., laboratory and vascular care services.
-In 2014, Fresenius Medical Care has significantly strengthened this area through several acquisitions.
+These include, e. g., vascular care services, laboratory services as well as hospitalist and intensivist services.
+In 2015, Fresenius Medical Care has significantly strengthened this area through several acquisitions.
 By expanding its business, the company addresses a growing need for integrated patient care.

 Fresenius Kabi is the market leader in infusion therapy and clinical nutrition in Europe and in the key markets in Asia-Pacific and Latin America.
 In the United States, Fresenius Kabi is one of the leading players in the market for generic IV drugs.
 In addition, Fresenius Kabi is one of the most important providers of transfusion technology.
 Fresenius Kabi plans to roll out products from its existing portfolio to the growth markets and to launch existing products in the United States.
-In 2014, Fresenius Kabi was granted US approval for products in the fields of clinical nutrition and medical devices.
 Market share is to be expanded further through the launch of new products in the field of IV drugs and medical devices for infusion therapy and clinical nutrition, as well as in transfusion technology.

-Including the 41 hospitals acquired from Rhön-Klinikum AG, Fresenius Helios is operating in nearly the whole Germany.
+With 111 hospitals, Fresenius Helios is operating in nearly the whole of Germany.
 Building on this, Fresenius Helios is now in the position to develop new patient care models and take advantage of further growth opportunities arising from the privatization process in the German hospital market.